abougouffa/minemacs/docs/packages.md

 ## `me-experimental`
 * `kmacro-x`: A collection of commands, modes and functions built on top of the keyboard macros (kmacros)
+* `lspce`: LSP Client for Emacs implemented as a module using Rust

 ## `me-extra`
 * `crux`: A Collection of Ridiculously Useful eXtensions for Emacs